SoloPHP/Database/README.md

 - `lastInsertId()`: Returns `string|false`

 ## Error Handling
-All database operations are wrapped in try-catch blocks and will throw exceptions with detailed error messages when queries fail.
-When a logger is configured, all errors are automatically logged with relevant context information.
+- All database operations are wrapped in try-catch blocks
+- Throws exceptions with detailed error messages
+- Automatically logs errors when a logger is configured

 ## License
 MIT License.
 See LICENSE file for details.